 - 3. The merit differential between any category of reservation and the General Merit Category shall not exceed 15% in respect of admissions.
-However, the cap on merit differential may be relaxed by the Principal in respect of admissions falling in the following category. - (a) Admissions 'supernumerary,' i. e. admissions under: - (i) The sports quota, or - (ii) Children of working or retired or deceased employees of St Stephen's College.
+However, the cap on merit differential may be relaxed by the Principal in respect of admissions falling in the following categories. - (a) Admissions 'supernumerary,' i. e. admissions under: - (i) The sports quota - (ii) Children of working or retired or deceased employees of St. Stephen's College.

-Note: The children of working or retired or deceased employees of St Stephen's College shall not, however, have the right to choose courses at will.
-The decision in respect of the courses to which they are to be admitted shall rest with the Principal who may do so, having ascertained the capacity of the candidates to cope with the courses concerned.
+Note: The children of working or retired or deceased employees of St. Stephen's College shall not, however, have the right to choose courses at will.
+The decision on the courses to which they are to be admitted shall rest with the Principal.
 His decision in this regard shall be final.